 "At least Remus isn't in all of this," Sirius said and slumped down on the chair.

 "He's at a cottage the Blacks own, I gave it to him," Sirius said.
 "He prefers being alone or with me, so no one knows the location besides me.
 He was… well, upset is an understatement when I told him you were gone.
 I had to go there to calm him down, otherwise he would have torn everything and everyone apart to find you."

 "I easily forget he's that way," Priscus said.
 "Kind and gentle Remus do have a temper."

 "And a bad one on top of that," Sirius added.

 "And he always get worse if something happens to me," Priscus said, leaning into Lucius' side.

 "You kidding me?
 You're his cub, he rather die himself than letting any harm come to you."

 "Cub?"
 Lucius said.

 "Yeah, Remus is a werewolf as you probably already know," Priscus said.
 "He has some of the werewolf's traits like calling a child he cares about for his cub.
-I'm his cub, and nothing is allowed to harm his cub."
+I'm his cub, despite the fact I'm not a child anymore, and nothing is allowed to harm his cub."

 "I remember once when you were just a few months old and you fell down the stairs.
 Merlin, we thought he was going to kill us in full werewolf mood."